MichaelFack/dotnet-full-stack-example/.github/actions/check-code/README.md

-# Run tests
+# Check code

-This action runs dotnet tests.
+This action checks dotnet code, by formatting and running tests.
 It takes the flags for which groupings of dotnet tests it should run; unit, integration or end-to-end tests.